Astro2350/Procurment-ML-Pipeline/README.md

-# CT-Train
+# HierCat-XL
 ------------------------------------------------

-## Hierarchical Category Model - combines DistilBERT’s text embeddings with learned embeddings for structured categorical and hierarchical features to classify transactions into a detailed multi-level category tree
+## DistilHier - machine learning pipeline to classify financial transactions into hierarchical categories by combining text analysis (using DistilBERT) with structured data (like transaction amounts and category IDs).
+It incrementally learns new categories, evaluates accuracy using metrics and visualizations, and neatly organizes training progress with logs and checkpoints.

 ------------------------------------------------
 Preprocessing Steps: